Am I paying too much Council Tax?

 If you haven’t applied for any discounts or exemptions you qualify for, you could be paying too much Council tax.

-If you live alone, or if everyone else in your household is exempt or ‘disregarded’, then you’ll get a 25% discount on your tax.
+If you live alone, or if everyone else in your household is exempt or ‘disregarded’, you’ll get a 25% discount on your bill.
 You can see the full list of who qualifies for discount and exemption and the evidence you may be asked to provide on the UK Government’s website.

 Never miss an offer again!